-1. Operating segment
+2 Operating segment

 The Board of Directors is the Company's chief operating decision-making body.
 The Board of Directors has determined that there is only one operating segment - electricity transmission.
 The Board of Directors evaluates the performance of this segment on the basis of profit before and after taxation, and cash available for debt service (net cash inflows from operating activities less net cash flow used in investing activities1).
-The Company and segmental results, Statement of Financial Position and relevant cash flows can be seen in the Income Statement, the Statement of Financial Position and cash flow statement on page 39, 41 and 43 respectively.
-Additional notes relating to the Company and segment are shown in the notes to the regulatory financial statements on pages 44 to 60.
+The Company and segmental results, Statement of Financial Position and relevant cash flows can be seen in the Income Statement, the Statement of Financial Position and cash flow statement on pages 32, 34 and 55 respectively.
+Additional notes relating to the Company and segment are shown in the notes to the financial statements on pages 37 to 64.